Circulatory Management in Treatment and Transport

 - EMR circulatory care is immediate, basic, and protocol-driven: control bleeding, position appropriately, prevent heat loss, request resources, and transfer care.

-- A normal first pulse or blood pressure does not end reassessment when the mechanism, complaint, or appearance suggests deterioration.
+- A normal first pulse or blood pressure does not end reassessment when mechanism, complaint, or appearance suggests deterioration.

-Treat Circulation as a Primary Assessment Problem
+Treat Circulation as a Primary-Assessment Problem

 | Circulation clue | What it may mean | EMR treatment priority |